Realizability and tameness of fusion systems: Components of groups and of fusion systems

-\begin{proof} This is essentially \cite[Theorem 4.8]{pprime}, but restated to make its proof independent of the classification of finite simple groups.
-The only difference between the proof of this version and that of Theorem 4.8 in \cite{pprime} is that we replace \cite[Lemma 4.7]{pprime} by the above Lemma \ref{l:exotic}. \end{proof}
+When $L$ is simple, this is essentially \cite[Theorem 4.8]{pprime}, but restated to make its proof independent of the classification of finite simple groups.
+The only difference between the proof of this version and that of Theorem 4.8 in \cite{pprime} is that we replace \cite[Lemma 4.7]{pprime} by the above Lemma \ref{l:exotic}.
+Note in case (a) that $\calc=\calf_T(T)$ is not quasisimple since $O^p(\calc)=1$, and in case (d) that $\calc$ is simple and is realized by a known finite simple group (thus with center $Z(L)=L(\calc)=1$).
+In case (b), $Z(\cale)=1$ since $\Aut_L(T)$ acts nontrivially on $O_3(\cale)=O_3(\calf_T(L))\cong C_3$.

-When we consider the fusion systems of known finite quasisimple groups, Theorem \ref{OR-ThA} takes the following form.